Any member of the Columbus State community can receive support, information and resources

 Columbus State Victim Advocates provide support and resource information to victims

-of violent crime.
-As responsible employees, Victim Advocates must report any crimes
+As responsible employees, Victim Advocates report any crimes involving College students,

-and staff members can access the college’s Employee Assistance Plan (EAP) through
+members can access the college’s Employee Assistance Plan (EAP) through Matrix for

-Providing information on reporting procedures to both on- and off-campus departments
+Providing information on reporting procedures to both on- and off-campus agencies.

-Providing information on Columbus State educational support resources.
+Providing information and education about Columbus State support resources.

 Providing information on victim resources available on and off campus.

-Addressing specific issues related to personal safety on and off campus.
+Addressing specific issues related to personal safety planning on and off campus.

-Contacting others on behalf of the victim with their permission.
+Contacting professors on behalf of the victim, with the permission of the survivor.

-Providing emotional support to victims of violent crime (even if the victimization
+Providing emotional support to victims and co-survivors of traumatic crime.